 After the birth of her first child 6 years ago, she spent so much time researching different ways of eating to figure out what to feed her daughter and how to feed herself to feel her best.
 As you know, there is so much conflicting information out there.
 Don’t eat meat, eat a lot of meat, don’t eat dairy, yes, eat dairy, wheat is the devil, coffee is good for you, coffee is horrible for you.
 You get the idea.
 After trying numerous alternative ways of eating (including gluten-free, grain-free, Paleo, GAPS, autoimmune Paleo–you name it–she finally found the traditional foods movement in the form of a book called Nourishing Traditions.

 This book, as can be assumed by its name, is a traditional foods cookbook.
 It sites study after study that show just how powerful food can be.
-I read it from cover to cover completely enthralled.
-This book instantly opened my eyes, and it all made so much sense!
-We don’t need to count calories or banish one particular food.
+This book instantly opened her eyes, and it all made so much sense!
+Being healthy doesn’t mean we need to meticulously count calories or macronutrients.
+Nor do we need to banish one particular food (unless we have a sensitivity or allergy to it, of course).
 We need to eat real food, follow the seasons, and eat while relaxing and enjoying our family and friends.
 Only when we start paying attention to what we put in our bodies and how we put it in, can we take back our health and reclaim the vitality that is our inheritance.